 In the Summer/Fall, KMFA offers 9-man tackle football for boys and girls, ages 6* – 13.
 We play as a member of the Southern Interior Football Conference (SIFC) alongside associations in Vernon, Kamloops, and Salmon Arm.

 Practices begin in July, running through Summer, with games beginning in September.
 Practices are generally Tuesdays/Thursdays and game days are Sundays.
-The regular season runs through October; Playoffs begin in November with winning teams advancing to the 9-man Provincial Championship on Vancouver Island.
+The regular season runs through October; Playoffs begin in November with winning teams advancing to the 9-man Provincial Championship.

 Age Divisions are based on birth year; Your child’s age as of December 31 of the year the program runs will determine their age division. (*Children who are 6 at the time of registration but who will be turning 7 by December 31 of the playing year are eligible.)

-KMFA is a member club of BC Community Football Association, BC Provincial Football Association, and Football Canada.
-As such, in addition to registration fees the following membership fees are required for insurances: BCCFA $20 & $10 for Insurance
+KMFA is a member club of BC Provincial Football Association and Football Canada.
+As such, in addition to registration fees the following membership fees are required for insurances: BCPFA $13, Football Canada $15, Coaches training $5, and $10 for Insurance.

 |League - Registration Open||Age Range||Registration Fee|

 |Atom (U10) - birth years 2014, 2015, 2016||7, 8, 9||$275|